 What is Fund for Shared Insight?

-Fund for Shared Insight is a funder collaborative working to improve philanthropy from the inside out, and informed by insights from the people we serve.
-Shared Insight emerged from the belief that we as funders are the most effective and can do the most good in the world if we are more open — open to sharing with each other what we learn, and open to listening to, and acting on, input from our grantees and the people we seek to help.
+Fund for Shared Insight is a funder collaborative working to improve philanthropy, informed by insights from the people we serve.
+Shared Insight emerged from the belief that we as funders are most effective and can do more good in the world if we are more open to listening to, and acting on, feedback from the people we seek to help.

 How did Fund for Shared Insight come about?